What is Cash Application and Why Is It Important?

 Accounts and billing are critical to maintaining positive relationships with vendors.

-Slow cash application isn't just irritating for the company that has been paid.
+Slow cash application is more than just irritating for the company that has been paid.
+Waiting for cash application on their orders creates unease and roadblocks in their checks and balances.
 As anyone who has waited for a check to be cashed knows, an inaccurate bank balance is misleading and unsettling.
 After a strategic partnership is finally established in the B2B realm, expectations are high in receiving a seamless transaction flow.
-Waiting for cash application on their orders creates the same sensation of unease and roadblocks in their checks and balances.

-ERPs are a common and vital piece to commercial business structure, and it is it common best practice for accountants to close their books at the end of the day based on the structure established in that ERP software.
-Knowing there is an unapplied payment, they face a certain amount of frustration because the number in their bank balance does not equal the amount of money they are clear to spend.
+ERPs are a common and vital piece to commercial business structure, and it is standard best practice for accountants to close their books at the end of the day based on the system established in that ERP software.
+Knowing there is an unapplied payment, they face a certain amount of frustration because the number in their bank balance differs from the amount they can spend.

 A timely cash application process in B2B sales is both a relief and a courtesy to your business customers, allowing them to keep their books as tidily as you like to keep yours.
 It also serves to build trust and retain those hard-earned relationships.

 AR Automation largely centers around cash application and streamlined invoice matching.
 And there are quite a few benefits to automatic cash application, including:

 - decreased or eliminated errors from payment processing